-What does Light Novel mean?
+What does light novel mean?

-The name romance does not necessarily indicate that the book is love stories, for that you would have to go deeper into the meaning of the word Novel.
+The name romance does not necessarily indicate that the book is love stories, for that you would have to delve deeper into the meaning of the word Novel.
 In the same way that novels are not always novels.

-How did Light Novel come about?
+How did the Light Novels come about?

-At light novels they are first published as serials, usually published in magazines or on the internet, and then released and bound in books.
+At light novels they are initially published as serials, usually published in magazines or on the internet, and then released and bound in books.
 Many of these works emerged from blogs on the internet.

 Differences between a book and a light novel

-What most differentiates a Light Novel is its language, which usually has a vocabulary easily understood by teenagers and adults, full of slang, popular terms and written in short paragraphs.
+What differentiates a Light Novel most is its language, which usually has a vocabulary easily understood by teenagers and adults, full of slang, popular terms and written in short paragraphs.

-Curiosities about Light Novels
+Trivia about Light Novels

-Another interesting fact is that usually Light Novels, despite having few illustrations, are also done in black and white.
+Another interesting fact is that generally Light Novels, despite having few illustrations, are also done in black and white.
 Only the cover and illustrations at the beginning of the book are colored and printed on strong paper.

 Some examples of Light Novels that were successful in Japan are: Sword Art Online, Toradora, Zero no Tsukaima, Accel World, Monogatari Series and many others.
 A large part of the anime you know are adaptations of a Light Novel and not a manga.